IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 // Changes the color of a non-default editor layer void ChangeLayerColor(EditorLayerInfo layer, Color color);

-// Toggles the visibility of an existing editor layer void ToggleLayerVisibility(EditorLayerInfo layer);
+void ToggleLayerVisibility(EditorLayerInfo layer);

 void GoToObjects(string input);